 IP Evaluation and Valuation Study

-AUTHORS: Claudia Stewart, Karrie Wessing, Michael Ryan, Richard Beutel, and Sonia Kaestner
+AUTHORS: Dr. Claudia Stewart, Karrie Wessing, JD, Mr. Michael Ryan, Richard Beutel, JD, and Ms. Sonia Kaestner

 This Study aimed to develop lean and appropriately customizable Intellectual Property (IP) management modalities that: